 It’s not an easy process because your inner voice speaks without you even thinking.
 What’s important, however, is that you become aware of how you communicate with yourself.
 You’ll find that in a short time you’ll be able to increase your self-esteem.

 Stop waiting for the approval of others

 Are you basing your self-esteem on what other people think of you?
-Of course you want your friends and family to show their approval.
+Of course you want your friends and family to show you their approval.
 But you can’t depend on their approval in order to be happy.

 It’s important that you learn to make your own decisions based on what you want and need.
 Sometimes this means you follow a different path than everyone else.
-And that’s okay, it’s part of growing up and improving as a person.
+And that’s okay, it’s part of growing and improving as a person.

 It’s a good idea to exercise 30 minutes every day, but you can start with just 10 or 15 minutes in the first few weeks.